-I am a British designer-maker from Cheshire in the North West of England, producing unique embroidered artworks.
-Drawing freely with thread on a domestic sewing machine, carefully painting and embellishing with stitch, I convey my complex organic designs onto linen and canvas with energy and precision.
+"I am a British designer-maker from Cheshire in the North West of England, producing unique embroidered artworks.
+Drawing freely with thread on a domestic sewing machine, carefully painting and embellishing with stitch, I convey my complex organic designs and drawings onto canvas with energy and precision.
 Welcome to my website!"
 LG

-My experience as a maker and a teacher has shown me embroidery’s power to inspire sharing, energy and creativity.
-Through my work, I aim to create new opportunities for interaction with this authentic and exciting medium, to celebrate 'the feminine' and our connection with nature."
+She says "My experience as an artist, designer and maker has shown me embroidery’s power to inspire sharing, energy and creativity.
+Through my work, I aim to create new opportunities for positive interaction with this authentic and exciting medium, to celebrate 'the feminine' and our connection with nature."